rawanelkhemy/Netflix-Dashboard-Analysis/README.md

 # Netflix Movie Insights Dashboard

-This project was created as part of a Data Analysis course assigned by DEPI (Data Exploration & Projects Initiative).
-The goal was to analyze real-world movie data and present it using an interactive dashboard built with Power BI.
+This is a Power BI project I created as part of my Data Analysis training with DEPI (Data Exploration & Projects Initiative).
+I worked with a Netflix movie dataset and turned it into a fully interactive dashboard that reveals trends and insights about movies on the platform.

-The dataset includes basic Netflix movie information such as:
+The dataset includes:
 ⋆ Movie Name
 ⋆ Release Year
 ⋆ Age Rating
 ⋆ Duration
-⋆ Genre / Category
+⋆ Genre (Category)
 ⋆ IMDb Rating

 ────────────────────────────

-✧ Dashboard Objectives ✧
+✧ What I Wanted to Explore ✧

-This dashboard answers several key questions:
-→ What are the most common movie genres?
+→ What are the most common genres on Netflix?
-→ Which age rating appears most frequently?
+→ Which age rating appears the most?
-→ How have different genres changed across years?
+→ How have genres changed over time?
-→ What are the top 10 longest movies?
-→ What are the highest-rated movies?

-The goal is to extract insights from simple metadata and highlight trends in the Netflix movie space.
+→ Which movies have the highest IMDb ratings?
+→What is the total number of movies available?
+→What is the total duration of all movies in hours?
+→How many movies are available per year?
+→What is the distribution of movies by Age Rating?
+→Which year had the highest average IMDb rating?
+→Which category has the highest average IMDb rating?
+→How does movie duration vary by category?

+I focused on using the data to find patterns and make it easy to explore those patterns visually.

 ────────────────────────────

-✧ Key Features ✧
+✧ What I Built ✧

+• A clean dashboard with visual KPIs and key metrics
-• Interactive slicers for age rating, year, and genre
+• Interactive slicers to filter by age rating, category, and year
-• Heatmap to visualize category trends across time
-• Visual KPI cards and metrics
+• Calculated columns and measures using DAX
-• Clean design with bar charts, column visuals, and smart filtering
+• Charts like bar charts, column charts, and card visuals

 ────────────────────────────

-✧ Tools Used ✧
+✧ Tools I Used ✧

 • Power BI
+• Power Query for cleaning and transformation

 ────────────────────────────

-✧ About ✧
+✧ About Me ✧

+I'm currently learning data analysis and building my portfolio step by step.
+This dashboard is one of the first real projects I’ve worked on using Power BI, and it helped me understand how to go from raw data to visual insights.

-This project was completed as part of my learning journey in data analytics, under the DEPI program.
-It reflects beginner-level data exploration, dashboard design, and storytelling using real data — with plans to improve and build on this portfolio in the future.
+This project was assigned to me as part of my journey with **DEPI**, and I really enjoyed working on it ☁︎